Overcoming Trials

 I have a gift for you today.
 Set Free: Let God Do What You Cannot is my new 10-day free online devotional.
 We will explore ten common areas in which most of us long for God to set us free.
 We’ll talk about finding freedom from bad habits, besetting sins, fear, worry, insecurity, and more.
 Get yours for free with promo code GRACE right here.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book for free on the Kindle Unlimited plan or for sale in print right here.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

 Comments Off on Leave It to God: 4 Ways to Cast Your Cares on Him